-The Board presently consists of nine members, eight of whom are independent directors.
+The Board presently consists of eight members, seven of whom are independent directors.
 Each director is elected annually for a one-year term.
-Ms. Matz joined the Board effective July 3, 2017.
-The terms of the directors expire at the 2018 Annual Meeting of Shareholders.
-The Board, based on the recommendation of the Nominating and Corporate Governance Committee, has nominated all current directors for re-election other than Mr. Christman who is retiring from the Board, effective upon the conclusion of the 2018 Annual Meeting of Shareholders.
+The terms of the directors expire at the 2019 Annual Meeting of Shareholders.
+The Board, based on the recommendation of the Nominating and Corporate Governance Committee, has nominated all current directors for re-election.
 Teradyne has no reason to believe that any of the nominees will be unable to serve; however, if that should be the case, proxies will be voted for the election of some other person (nominated in accordance with Teradyne's bylaws) or the Board will decrease the number of directors that currently serve on the Board.
-If elected, each director will hold office until the 2019 Annual Meeting of Shareholders.
+If elected, each director will hold office until the 2020 Annual Meeting of Shareholders.